 A special ‘Thank You’ to my guest blogger, friend, and pastor Rick Godwin, the senior pastor of Summit Chsitian Center, for allowing me to share this important message.
 For more information about Pastor Rick and Summit Christian Center, visit the links provided at the bottom of this article – Matthew Mattera

 On January 15, 2009, U.S. Airways Flight 1549, piloted by Capt.
-Chesley Sullenberger, made an unpowered emergency landing on the freezing cold Hudson River in NYC.
-After suffering multiple bird strikes hit both engines causing them to fail, 155 passengers (PIC) and crew evacuated the Airbus A320 onto the wings and waited while other watercraft came to their rescue.
+Chesley Sullenberger made an unpowered emergency landing on the freezing cold Hudson River in NYC.
+After suffering multiple bird strikes that hit both engines causing them to fail, 155 passengers (PIC) and crew evacuated the Airbus A320 onto the wings and waited while other watercraft came to their rescue.

 This incident became known as “The Miracle On The Hudson.”
 The crew was hailed as heroes for what they did.
 Over the next few months, news agencies did a lot of interviews with the Captain.
 People were awed by how he handled the crisis.